The best coffee maker 2024: expert tested coffee machines

 Hotplate switches off after 100 minutes

 Just keep in mind that the hotplate stays on for only 40 minutes.
-However, leaving coffee on a hotplate for hours can make the coffee bitter anyway, so this is hardly a massive dealbreaker.
+However, leaving coffee on a hotplate for hours can make the coffee bitter anyway, so this is hardly a massive deal-breaker.

 Read our full Moccamaster KBGV Select review

-The best budget coffee maker
+The best coffee maker with grinder

-The best coffee maker on a budget
+The best coffee maker with a built-in grinder

 Reasons to buy